ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 {% endfig %}

 Another important feature of a peace lily is its ability to humidify the room.
 For this reason it is a good idea to have it in your home, especially in winter, when the air is very dry.
 A lily plant is also a great microbes and fungal spores absorber.
-Therefore it is ideal for allergy sufferers and people who have trouble with breathing.
+Therefore, it is ideal for allergy sufferers and people who have trouble with breathing.
 According to the research, the long period of flowering positively influences the atmosphere of the room and affects the mood, helping to relax.

 {:.distinction.distinction-warning}